-The breakwater / light house in Kadikoy (major district of Istanbul on the Asian side) is already a gay cruising place in the evenings.
+The breakwater & light house in Kadikoy (major district of Istanbul on the Asian side) is already a gay cruising place in the evenings.
 This would be the last place to be recommended for swimming activity, actually.
 It is a thick concrete wall on the sea with big rocks on one side, and the water is really polluted.
 So, do not go there with your creams, towels and sac de plage.
 In day time, you may see some people lying on the rocks or sun bathing, and some others fishing or drinking.
 If you are visiting Istanbul just for a couple of days, this is not a place to be visited particularly.
 But if you happen to go to Kadikoy for some reason, you can try it once.
 It is located right near the ferryboat pier.
 If you are staying in Sultanahmet you need to take the ferryboat from Eminonu port, which will be there in 20 minutes.
 If you are staying in Taksim, take the funicular from Metro station to Kabatas pier for ferryboats to Kadikoy.
-You can also go to Kadikoy from Karakoy ferryboat pier which is below Galata Tower, right by the Northern foot of Galata bridge.
+You can also go to Kadikoy from Karakoy ferryboat pier which is next to the northern foot of Galata bridge.

 Other beaches in Istanbul